TamSaputra/cse15l-lab-reports/lab-report-5-week9.md

 ```
 And this is the result of running `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected` in the terminal after fixing the bug:
 ![Symptoms_Fixed](https://github.com/TamSaputra/cse15l-lab-reports/assets/112127930/daab7b40-fb53-410b-867a-79196b055ce6)

+I didn't edit the content of `TestListExamples.java` so it should still be the same from before I fixed the bug.

-And this is the file structure afterwards:
+This is the file structure afterwards:
 ![FileDirectoryStructure_Fixed](https://github.com/TamSaputra/cse15l-lab-reports/assets/112127930/c7453c40-ecdb-4416-8c92-a72095a910f9)

 Thank you for the suggestions!
 It works as expected now.